THEjacob1000/sandy-loader/README.md

 ## 🚀 Project Overview

-SandyLoader is an ambitious project to refactor Minecraft mods from "All The Mods 10" into Rust to dramatically reduce memory usage, allowing modded Minecraft to run on systems with less than 8GB RAM.
+SandyLoader is an ambitious project to create a Rust-based mod loader for Minecraft that dramatically reduces memory usage.
+By refactoring critical mod functionality from Java to Rust, SandyLoader enables modded Minecraft to run on systems with less than 8GB RAM.

 **Key Features:**

 - Native code performance with Rust
 - JNI integration with the Minecraft ecosystem
 - Custom modloader extensions for Forge/Fabric
-- Memory-optimized versions of popular mods
+- Memory optimization architecture
-- Extensive profiling and optimization tools
+- Comprehensive profiling and optimization tools

 ## 📋 Project Status